Precovery of TESS Single Transits with KELT: Discussion

 In a similar way, the assumption of a circular or near-circular orbit can be used to estimate the orbital period as outlined by \citet{Yee:2008}.
 That information can be used to constrain the precovery results to improve the reliability of the precovery-derived periods at a given SNR, or to increase the number of candidates that can be investigated by selecting a lower SNR cutoff at the same confidence of correct transit recovery.

 One final point is that while KELT might be the best-positioned of the current ground-based transit surveys for TESS single-transit precovery, other survey data should also be explored.
-The SuperWASP and HatNet surveys should have the ability to conduct a similar sort of precovery, especially for the lower-mass stars to which KELT is less sensitive.
-That is especially the case for the recently started Next Generation Transit Survey \citep[NGTS]{Wheatley:2018}, and the Multi-site All-Sky CAmeRA (MASCARA) survey \citep{Talens:2017} should be especially sensitive to transits of very bright ($V<8$) stars.
+The SuperWASP, HATNet, and HAT-South surveys should have the ability to conduct a similar sort of precovery, and do even better for the lower-mass stars to which KELT is less sensitive.
+That is especially the case for the recently started Next Generation Transit Survey \citep[NGTS]{Wheatley:2018}, and the Multi-site All-Sky CAmeRA (MASCARA) survey \citep{Talens:2017} should be particularly sensitive to transits of very bright ($V<8$) stars.
 Combining data for the same star from multiple surveys with complementary time baselines and observing seasons offers an especially rich possibility for transit detection, as noted by \citet{Fleming:2008}.

+In fact, the approach described in this paper could just as well be applied to other space-based missions, such as CoRoT, Kepler, and K2.
+For CoRoT and Kepler, those missions observed for a long enough time baseline that any single-transit candidates from those missions would have true periods much longer than could be identified by the wide-field ground-based surveys like KELT, SuperWASP or HAT.
+Furthermore, most of the Kepler targets are significantly fainter than the optimal magnitude range of the ground-based surveys.
+K2 presents an interesting opportunity, since the observing campaigns last about 80 days, and the typical targets are a lot brighter than for the original Kepler field.
+Unfortunately, KELT mostly avoids the ecliptic, missing most of the K2 fields, and we have not found any single-transit K2 candidates in the areas with KELT overlap.
+Other ground-based surveys may be better positioned for transit precovery with K2.